To see information relevant to you please log in or Not you?

 Choosing when to retire

-We assume that you will retire at your state pension age, so this is what we use when deciding your normal pension age in the Fund.
-The only time this won’t be the case is if your contract of employment says otherwise.
-You can take your benefits earlier or later than this if you like.
+We assume that you'll retire at your state pension age, so this is the age we use to decide what your normal pension age in the Fund will be too.
+The only time this won't be the case is if you have a different retirement age in your contract of employment.
+You can take your benefits earlier or later than the Fund's normal pension age if you like, though.

 Retiring early

-However, the Government is raising the normal minimum pension age to 57 in April 2028.
-This means that, from April 2028, you won’t be able to take your pension benefits before age 57 unless you’re either retiring on account of ill health or you have something called a protected pension age.
+However, the government is raising the normal minimum pension age to 57 in April 2028.
+From this date, you won't be able to take your pension benefits before age 57 unless you're retiring because of ill health, or because you have something called a protected pension age.

-If you joined the Fund – or another pension scheme that merged into the Fund (except Purina) – before 6 April 2006, you have a protected pension age of 50.
-This means the normal minimum pension age doesn’t apply to the benefits you have in the Fund and you can take them from age 50.
-To do this, you’d have to leave Nestlé’s employment and the Fund, and then retire at the same time.
+If you joined the Fund — or another pension scheme that merged into the Fund apart from Purina — before 6 April 2006, you'll have a protected pension age of 50.
+This means the normal minimum pension age doesn't apply to the benefits you've built up in the Fund and you can take them from age 50.
+To do this, you'd have to leave Nestlé's employment and the Fund, and then retire at the same time.

-If you joined the Fund on or after 4 November 2021, you won’t have a protected pension age in the Fund.
-So, from April 2028, the earliest you’ll be able to take your benefits in the Fund will be age 57 (unless you’re retiring because of ill health).
-Until April 2028, though, you’ll still be able to take your benefits at age 55.
+If you joined the Fund on or after 4 November 2021, you won't have a protected pension age.
+So, from April 2028, the earliest you'll be able to take your Fund benefits will be age 57, unless you're retiring because of ill health.
+Until April 2028, though, you'll still be able to take your Fund benefits at age 55.

-If you retire before you reach normal pension age, your DB Core and/or DB CorePlus pension will be calculated in the same way, based on your actual pensionable service in DB Core and/or DB CorePlus.
-However, it will be reduced for each year that you retire before normal pension age because it’s likely to be paid for longer.
+If you're still working for Nestlé and you retire before you reach your normal pension age, we'll calculate your DB Core and/or DB CorePlus pension in the same way, based on your pensionable service in DB Core and/or DB CorePlus.
+However, we'll reduce it by applying an early retirement factor for each year that you retire before your normal pension age because you'll have built up fewer years of pensionable service, plus we assume we'll also be paying your pension for longer.

-If you take early retirement after leaving the Fund, your early retirement pension will be calculated differently and the options available will be different than if you retire from active service.
+If you take early retirement after leaving the Fund — so, if you retire as a deferred member — we'll calculate your early retirement pension differently.
+The options you'll have for taking your benefits will also be different than if you retire from active service.

-If you have a DC Start or DC Core account and you decide to buy an annuity with your account, the pension you’ll receive will depend on the value of your account when you retire, the type of annuity you choose, and the cost of buying a pension at that time.
+If you have a DC Start or DC Core account and you decide to use your DC account to buy an annuity — essentially, a pension — the pension you receive will depend on the value of your DC account when you retire, the type of annuity you buy, and the cost of buying one at that time.

 Retiring late